gcovr/gcovr/doc/source/output/json.rst

 gcovr/data_sources: list
   A list of files from which the coverage object was populated.
-  This entry is only available if :option:`--verbose` is given.
+  This entry is only available if :option:`--json-trace-data-source` is given.

+.. versionadded:: NEXT
+   Change :option:`--verbose` to :option:`--json-trace-data-source` for ``gcovr/data_sources``.

 .. versionadded:: 8.3
    The ``gcovr/data_sources`` is added.